 If the initial accounting for business combination can be determined only provisionally by the end of the period by which the combination is effected because the fair values to be assigned to the acquiree's identifiable assets and liabilities can be determined only provisionally, the Group accounts for the combination using provisional values.
 Adjustments to those provisional values as a result of completing the initial accounting shall be made within twelve (12) months from the acquisition date.
 The carrying amount of an identifiable asset, liability or contingent liability that is recognized as a result of completing the initial accounting shall be calculated as if its fair value at the acquisition date had been recognized from that date.
-Goodwill or any gain recognized shall be adjusted from the acquisition date by an amount equal to the adjustment to the fair value at the acquisition date of the identifiable asset, liability or contingent liability being recognized or adjusted.
+Goodwill or any gain recognized shall be adjusted from the acquisition date of the identifiable asset, liability being recognized or adjusted.